Reviews 10-07-2007

 “The Open Door” is by far Michael Straugh’s best CD to date.
 It is available from www.cdbaby.com.
 For more information about Michael Straugh and his music, visit his site at www.michaelstraugh.com.

-Reviewed by Kathy Parsons reprinted from Solo Piano Publications on Ambient Visions
+Reviewed by Kathy Parsons reprinted from Mainly Piano on Ambient Visions

 Anno Domini